Meadow's law: Criticisms

 Critics of Meadow's law state that it is based on a fundamental misunderstanding of statistics, particularly relating to probability, likelihood, and statistical independence.

 At the trial in 1999 of solicitor Sally Clark, accused of murdering her two sons, Meadow testified that the odds against two such deaths happening naturally was 73,000,000:1, a figure which he obtained by squaring the observed ratio of births to cot-deaths in affluent non-smoking families (approximately 8,500:1).

-This caused an uproar amongst professional statisticians, whose criticisms were twofold:
+This caused an uproar among professional statisticians, whose criticisms were twofold:

 The prosecutor's fallacy

 Firstly, Meadow was accused of espousing the so-called prosecutor's fallacy in which the probability of "cause given effect" (i.e. the true likelihood of a suspect's innocence) is confused with that of "effect given cause" (the likelihood that innocence will result in the observed double-cot-death).
 In reality, these quantities can only be equated when the likelihood of the alternative hypothesis, in this case murder, is close to certainty.
 Since murder (and especially double murder) is itself a rare event, the probability of Clark's innocence was certainly far greater than Meadow's figure suggested.

+An equivalent error is to accuse anybody who wins a lottery of fraud.